RedDevilHacks/RedDevilHacks.github.io/content/Examples/COMP130 - Country Info Selector.md

 ## Step 2: Create a Function to Get Country Information

-Next, let's create our first function, which will be responsible for fetching country data from the API:
+Next, let's create our first Python function, which will be responsible for fetching country data from the API:

 ```python
 def get_country_info(country_name):